 What Is the Ideal Room Temperature for a Sleeping Baby?

-Good sleeping habits are crucial as your baby grows and develops, and supporting safe and healthy sleep comes down to a few basic strategies.
-One of them is making sure that your baby’s room is kept at an optimal temperature when it’s time for sleep.
+Good sleeping habits are super important as your baby grows and develops, and supporting safe and healthy sleep really comes down to a few basic strategies.
+One of them is making sure your baby’s room is kept at the ideal baby sleep temperature.
+So, how do you know what's too high or too low?
+Keep reading to learn the best temperature for your sleeping baby, how to get the room to feel just right, and how to keep it that way.

 Ideal Temperature for Your Baby’s Room